Focus on Priorities – Eisenhower Matrix

 The four quadrants of the Eisenhower Matrix are divided into:

 Quadrant I: Important & Urgent

-These usually include crisis, problems, and or
+These usually include crises, problems, and or

 deadlines.
 You better deal with these and deal